voidspawner/void.lang/README.md

 ```

 ## V O I D engine
-Utilizes one the game engine to create 2D and 3D applications and games.
+A game engine for creating 2D and 3D applications and games.

 #### Background
 ```javascript